Inverse uncertainty quantification of a mechanical model of arterial tissue with surrogate modeling: Methods

-The arterial tissue is considered incompressible, therefore, $D_i$ parameters are set to 0 and the second term of equation \ref{eq:U} can be disregarded.
-Furthermore, since we aim to obtain the stress-strain relation for the uniaxial strain tests, the following associations hold for uniaxial mode:
+Since we aim to obtain the stress-strain relation for the uniaxial strain deformation that acts in a single direction, the following associations hold for the principal stretches and stretch in the loading direction - $\lambda$ \cite{RivlinSaunders1951}: